cpinotossi/azcptdtf/README.md

 ## Logging (OPTIONAL)

-In case you like to get more detailed logging you can setup the following variables:
+In case you like to get more detailed logging you can setup the following env variables:

 ~~~ bash
 # add better debugging